Deity Work

 The Green Man

-The Green Man is one of the most widely recognised figures of Beltane — a being made of leaves and branches, of the wildwood's own consciousness.
+The Green Man is one of the most widely recognised figures of Beltane: a being of leaves and branches, of the wildwood's own consciousness.
 He appears in stone carvings on medieval churches across Europe, his face wreathed in foliage, sometimes with vines growing from his mouth.
 He predates Christianity and was absorbed, imperfectly, into the church's decorative vocabulary.

 Cernunnos

-Cernunnos is the Horned God of Celtic tradition — antlered, cross-legged, surrounded by animals.
-He appears on the Gundestrup Cauldron and in various Romano-Celtic contexts.
-His name is attested only once in inscription, which means we know less about his actual cult than we'd like, but his image is widespread and his nature — as lord of wild things, of the forest, of the between-spaces — is consistent across his appearances.
+Cernunnos is the Horned God of Celtic tradition: antlered, cross-legged, surrounded by animals.
+His most famous image appears on the Gundestrup Cauldron, a gilded silver vessel dated to the 1st century BCE, found in Denmark but believed to depict Celtic subjects.
+His name is attested only once in surviving inscription, on the 1st-century CE Pillar of the Boatmen in Paris, which means we know considerably less about his actual cult than we might wish.
+But his image is widespread across Gaul and the Celtiberian world, and his nature as lord of wild things, of the forest, of the between-spaces, is consistent across his appearances.

 Brigid at Beltane